yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/TelnetConsole.rst

 }}}
  * For available commands, type {{{help}}} or {{{?}}}.
 To quit the console, type {{{exit}}}.
 === On Un*x ===
 Netgear uses free software to make their products, but has not provided information or free software tools to enable them to be used.
-One needs to either use the Windows binary-only program or reverse engineer its operation in order to discover what magic packets Netgears' tool sends to the router to enable the telnet interface.
+One needs to either use the Windows binary-only program or reverse engineer its operation in order to discover what magic packets Netgear's tool sends to the router to enable the telnet interface.

 Unfortunately, there is no ready to go tool for Un*x, - yet.
 However, thanks to yoshac_at_member_dot_fsf_dot_org, the Windows telnetenable has been reverse engineered.
-The following could be determined on the data format and transforms performed by Netgears' telnetEnable.exe and a work is in progress to implement the entire tool as open source.
+The following could be determined on the data format and transforms performed by Netgear's telnetEnable.exe and a work is in progress to implement the entire tool as open source.
 The current implementation is attached to this document.

 ==== Download ====
 Source code for a 'C' re-implementation of telnetenable.exe's algorithms has been released by yoshac_at_member_dot_fsf_dot_org under the GPL, for use as the basis of a Un*x version of the tool currently in development.
 The resulting telnetenable binary will operate exactly the same as the original Windows tool, except that it currently does not actually send the raw TCP frame to the router.
 Network support is left as an exercise for the reader ;-)